 Mid-Century Modern Carport Redesign

-We recently restored a mid-century modern attached garage addition on a Madison area home.
+In 2018, TDS was asked to help with the transformation of a carport to an attached garage on a historic Shorewood home.
 The project gave us a chance to exercise our extensive historic preservation skills, engage a more closely with Madison’s local connection to the Frank Lloyd Wright legacy, and remodel a historic home to make it more functional for its current inhabitants.
 It was a great project to be a part of and a win/win as far as we’re concerned.

 TDS has been involved in quite a few mid-century modern renovations through the years, as part of the range of historic restorations and authentic preservation projects that we do.
 These projects are such a joy to be a part of—they stem from our deeply held conviction that architectural history, cultural heritage, and a sense of place are the foundations that support vibrant communities.
 We love lending our support, our expertise, and our work to creating that cultural vibrancy.